-So, these are the different parts of Biztalk Mapper which you can use to perform the different functions.
+So, these are the different parts of Biztalk Mapper that you can use to perform the different functions.

 Message routing is the process to transmit the message from one place to the other.
-In the BizTalk Server, message routing is done by using the artifacts like receive port, send port and orchestration.
+In the BizTalk Server, message routing is done by using artifacts like receive port, send port, and orchestration.

 Context is a collection of metadata or properties created by the Biztalk Adapter.
 The context is attached to the message throughout the message lifecycle.